International Ice Hockey Federation to mandate neck guards after the death of a player by skate cut

 The IIHF’s move comes after the death of American Adam Johnson, whose neck was cut by a skate blade during a game in England in late October.
 Johnson’s death at age 29 is being investigated, and the on-ice tragedy has sparked significant debate around the sport about the need for more protection of the neck, wrists and legs.

-The exact date for the IIHF neck guard mandate to go into effect is still to be determined, based on the supply of neck guards available.
+The exact date for the IIHF neck guard mandate to go into place is still to be determined, based on the supply of neck guards available.

 “The IIHF remains in close contact with its suppliers to ensure they are able to respond to the current high demand,” the organization said.
 “Until the rule officially goes into effect, the IIHF continues to strongly recommend that neck laceration protectors are worn by all players performing in an IIHF competition.”